MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements-2017.md

 ### Expression-SFINAE

 To support expression-SFINAE, the compiler now parses **`decltype`** arguments when the templates are declared rather than instantiated.
-So, if a non-dependent specialization is found in the decltype argument, it's not deferred to instantiation-time.
+So, if a non-dependent specialization is found in the **`decltype`** argument, it's not deferred until instantiation-time.
 It's processed immediately, and any resulting errors are diagnosed at that time.

 The following example shows such a compiler error that is raised at the point of declaration: